rcharts/howitworks/index.md

 u2$publish('My Chart')
 ```

-You can simplify the chart creation interface further, by wrapping everything into a `uPlot` function
+For many libraries rCharts already simplifies the steps.
+Similarly, you can simplify the chart creation interface further, by wrapping everything into a `uPlot` function

 ```r